-All Box accounts are configurable for use with Google Docs and Google Sheets.
-You can store and edit new Google Docs directly from Box, and edit other document types, such as Microsoft Word files, from Google Docs.
+All Box accounts can be used with Google Docs and Google Sheets.
+You can store and edit new Google Docs directly from Box, and edit other document types, such as Microsoft Word files, with Google Docs via the Box interface.

 Create a New Google Doc from Box

-5. You can open the document any time by double clicking the file, and then click Open.
-You'll be accessed for permission to launch Google Docs (which you can silence forever if you'd like).
+- You can open the document any time by clicking the file name, and then clicking Open.
+You'll be asked for permission to launch Google Docs (which you can silence forever if you'd like).

-7. If you log into Google Drive while the document is open and being edited, you'll see the Google Doc among all your other documents.
-As soon as you've saved and closed the Google Doc, it will disappear from Google Drive and only be accessible from Box.
+- If you log into Google Drive while the document is open and being edited, you'll see the Google Doc among all your other documents.
+Once you close Google Doc, it will disappear from Google Drive and will only be accessible from Box.

 Edit Another File Type from Google Docs

-Box allows you to use Google Docs as an editor for other document types, like Microsoft Word.
-To open and edit a file like this in Google Docs, rather than through an application like Microsoft Word, simply right click the file, highlight More Actions, and if the option is there, select Edit With Google Docs.
+- Box allows you to use Google Docs as an editor for other document types, like Microsoft Word documents.
+To open and edit a file like this with Google Docs, right-click on the file in Box, highlight Integrations, then select Edit With Google Docs.

-When you're done editing, you'll see that the file is still its original type - it doesn't convert the file to a *.gdoc, it simply uses Google Docs as an editor.
+- When you're done editing, you'll see that the file is still its original type.
+It won't be converted to a *.gdoc—Google Docs is simply used as an editor.